All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Protein first.
 Aim for 1.0 to 1.2 grams per kilogram of body weight daily, split across meals.
 This is the single most important dietary intervention for preserving lean muscle mass during GLP-1-mediated weight loss.
 Many patients undereat protein because their appetite is so suppressed.

 Lift weights.
 Resistance training 2 to 3 times per week directly counteracts the lean mass loss that accompanies any significant weight reduction.
-You do not need a gym membership.
+You don't need a gym membership.
 Bodyweight exercises, resistance bands, or basic dumbbell routines all work.

 Prioritize sleep.
 Poor sleep disrupts leptin and ghrelin, the hormones that regulate hunger and satiety.
 Patients who sleep less than 6 hours per night consistently see slower weight loss and more difficulty managing cravings, even on medication.